wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ![Screenshot of the local web app hosting the Teams tab project](../media/03-yo-teams-04.png)

 Now let's load the tab in Microsoft Teams.
-In the browser, go to https://teams.microsoft.com and sign in with the credentials of a Work and School account.
+In the browser, go to [Microsoft Teams](https://teams.microsoft.com).
+Sign in with the credentials of a Work and School account.

 > [!NOTE]
 > Microsoft Teams is available for use as a web client, a desktop client, and a mobile client.
-In this module, we'll use the web client, but any of the clients can be used.
+In this module, we use the web client, but any of the clients can be used.

 On the app bar navigation menu, select the **Mode added apps** button.
 Then select **Browse all apps** > **Upload for me or my teams**.

 ![Screenshot of More added apps dialog box in Microsoft Teams](../media/03-yo-teams-05.png)

 In the file dialog box that appears, select the Microsoft Teams package in your project.
-This app package is a zip file that can be found in the project's *./package* folder.
+This app package is a zip file in the project's ./package folder.

 After the package is uploaded, Microsoft Teams displays a summary of the app.
 Here you can see some "todo" items to address.
 You'll update the "todo" items later in the exercise.